SyedMuhammadDaniyal/Learning-Java/README.md

 	}
 }
 ```
+3. Multiple (there is no multiple inheritance in java)
 #### aggregation (has a relation)(yahan inheritence ki jaga aik class ko dosri class mai instanciate krengay)

 ## Abstraction(abstract class and interface)